Linkedin: james alan cobban

 to subarea node connectivity at the datalink level.

 Token-Ring attachment in the same combinations as the earlier service for

 complex because IBM, not anticipating a requirement for such

-interconnection, used somewhat different protocols on the three
+interconnection, used somewhat different protocols on the five

 to translate between data idioms as the frames passed through the network.